What I Wish I Knew Before I Started Breastfeeding

 Pumping Isn’t Just for Working Moms

-Whether you’re planning to stay home with baby, or head back to work, most breastfeeding moms can benefit from a breast pump.
-A pump gives you the flexibility to express breast milk while you’re away from baby for whatever reason, offers some relief from baby’s suckling when you’re breasts are feeling exceptionally sore, and can help you build your supply whether you’re trying to increase output or build a stash.
+Whether you’re planning to stay home with baby or head back to work, most breastfeeding moms can benefit from a breast pump.
+A pump gives you the flexibility to express breast milk while you’re away from baby for whatever reason, offers some relief from baby’s suckling when your breasts are feeling exceptionally sore, and can help you build your supply whether you’re trying to increase output or build a stash.

 You May Feel Like All You Do is Breastfeed